Bradford Morrow

-Bradford Morrow (born April 8, 1951) is an American novelist, editor, essayist, poet, and children's book writer.
+Bradford Morrow is an American novelist, editor, essayist, poet, and children's book writer.
 Professor of literature and Bard Center Fellow at Bard College, he is the founding editor of Conjunctions literary magazine.

 Life

 Born in Baltimore, Maryland, on April 8, 1951, Morrow grew up in Littleton, Colorado, and, "after a decade of vagabonding from Honduras to France, Italy to England", settled in New York City, where he remains.
 In 1966, he was selected by the Colorado Medical Association to serve with a small number of other teenage volunteers as a medical assistant with the Amigos de las Americas program, giving inoculations and working with health-care professionals in poor, very rural areas in Honduras.
 The following year, 1967–1968, Morrow was a foreign exchange student under the auspices of the American Field Service, completing his final year of high school at a Liceo Scientifico in Cuneo, Italy.
 After completing his B.A. in English Literature at the University of Colorado Boulder, 1969–1972, where he graduated summa cum laude with a Phi Beta Kappa, he received a Danforth Fellowship to continue graduate studies in English and comparative literature at Yale University.
 Upon leaving Yale, Morrow moved first to Ithaca, New York, where he began research on a full-scale bibliography of Wyndham Lewis, consulting the archives at Cornell University, and then to Santa Barbara, California, where he met John Martin, of Black Sparrow Press, who would publish the bibliography in 1978.

 The literary biannual journal Conjunctions was conceived in late 1980 as "Morrow sat in Beat poet Kenneth Rexroth's library in Santa Barbara, California.
 The two friends had the idea to assemble a Festschrift for James Laughlin, the beloved editor of New Directions."
 After being published by David R. Godine (1985–1987) and Collier Books/Scribner (1988–1989), the journal was picked up by Bard College in Annandale-on-Hudson, New York, which was the journal's publisher for 33 years.
 Bard ceased publishing Conjunctions after the Spring 2025 issue.

 Morrow became Rexroth's literary executor in 1982, and has edited and introduced a number of the poet's books, including The Selected Poems of Kenneth Rexroth (1984), Classics Revisited (1986), World Outside the Window: Selected Essays of Kenneth Rexroth (1987), More Classics Revisited (1989), and with Sam Hamill coedited The Complete Poems of Kenneth Rexroth (2002).

 He has taught at Princeton, Brown, and Columbia Universities, as well as the Naropa Institute.
-A professor emeritus, from 1990-2025 he was a professor of literature and Bard Center Fellow at Bard College.
+A professor emeritus, from 1990 to 2025 he was a professor of literature and Bard Center Fellow at Bard College.

 The Review of Contemporary Fiction published a "Bradford Morrow issue" in 2000, which included essays by Sven Birkerts, Forrest Gander, Patrick McGrath, Robert Creeley, Joanna Scott, Brian Evenson, William T. Vollmann, Maureen Howard and others.